Open Accessibility Menu

 Internal Medicine II

 The Internal Medicine II rotation is designed to further develop clinical independence and analytical skills for providing excellent patient care.
-During the rotation, residents round with the Hospital Medicine Group teaching service to provide comprehensive pharmaceutical care to a diverse patient population with a wide range of disease states.
+During the rotation, residents will round with the Hospital Medicine Group teaching service to provide comprehensive pharmaceutical care to a diverse patient population with a wide range of disease states.

 Pharmacy Informatics